zx80/flask-simple-auth/README.md

 ## Example

-The application code below performs authentication, authorization and parameter checks triggered by an extended `route` decorator.
+The application code below performs authentication, authorization and parameter checks triggered by the extended `route` decorator.
 There is no clue in the source about what kind of authentication is used, which is the whole point: authentication schemes are managed elsewhere, not explicitely in the application code.